mariavuorikallio/cybersecuritybase-project1/README.md

 * **A05:2021 – Security Misconfiguration:** * Improper error handling in product details, leading to potential information disclosure.
 * **A09:2021 – Security Logging and Monitoring Failures:** * Sensitive session data (cart contents) being printed to server logs.

+Screenshots demonstrating each flaw before and after the fix can be found in the `screenshots/` directory.

-For detailed descriptions and steps to reproduce each flaw, please refer to the project report.
+For detailed descriptions, exploit steps, and fixes, please refer to the project report submitted to the course platform.